CSCfi/csc-user-guide/docs/data/sensitive-data/single-register-submission.md

 Where:

 ```
--X:\folder\filename.key is the path to the correspondent private shh key
+-X:\folder\privateshhfilename.key is the path to the correspondent private shh key
 ```

-username@org is the username visible in [the user administration portal](https://admin.sd.csc.fi/).
+username@org.fi is the username visible in [the user administration portal](https://admin.sd.csc.fi/).

 [![SDS User administration](images/apply/SUP.png)](images/apply/SUP.png)